AWS Big Data Blog

 Before this feature

-If you have been using an Amazon Elasticsearch Service VPC endpoint, you most likely use Kinesis Data Streams or similar soultion to ingest streaming data.
-This means running a custom application on the stream that delivers it to the Amazon Elasticsearch Service VPC domain.
+If you have been using an Amazon OpenSearch Service VPC endpoint, you most likely use Kinesis Data Streams or similar soultion to ingest streaming data.
+This means running a custom application on the stream that delivers it to the Amazon OpenSearch Service VPC domain.
 You likely had to perform the following actions:

 - Implement buffering

 - Apply transformation

 Additionally, you have to build, scale, monitor, update, and maintain this custom application.

 Kinesis Data Firehose delivery to Amazon OpenSearch Service VPC endpoint